Marketing Barometer: How Covid-19 is impacting the marketing industry – Update Q2 and Q3 2020

 In the third quarter, the business situation for marketing companies in the event, public relations and film sectors recovered somewhat.
 This is likely to be directly related to the relaxation of the Corona restrictions.
 In the areas of e-commerce and digital strategy, demand returned to normal in the third quarter, after the industries were among the “winners” of the crisis in the second quarter.

-Demand for those sectors that are heavily affected by social distancing, lockdown and travel restrictions also declined in our core countries in the second quarter.
+Demand for the sectors that are heavily affected by social distancing, lockdown and travel restrictions also declined in Sortlist core countries (Belgium, France, Germany, Spain and the Netherlands) in the second quarter.
 In the third quarter, these marketing sectors recovered somewhat.

 The trend that companies want to improve their online communication is also emerging in Sortlist’s core countries.
 Content strategy, graphic design, SEO and digital strategy were increasingly in demand in the 3rd quarter.